 Chad is dealing with three major refugee crises even as it grapples with seasonal droughts and flooding that destroy crops and threaten millions of people with hunger each year.
 Hundreds of thousands of refugees from Darfur, Sudan, who have been living in limbo in Chad for more than a decade have been joined by some 180,000 recent arrivals fleeing massacres in the Central African Republic and attacks by Boko Haram militants based in Nigeria.
 The IRC has been working in Chad since 2004 helping people affected by crisis to survive and rebuild their lives.

 How We Help

-- We work with communities to address the root causes of violence against women, and provide medical care to survivors of violence and livelihoods support that empowers women.
+- We work with communities to address the root causes of violence against women, as well as provide medical care to survivors of violence and livelihoods support that empowers women.

 - We provide primary and secondary education to 8,000 refugee children in eastern Chad.

 - We help people who are at risk of sinking deeper into poverty with support that includes organizing women’s savings groups, providing cash grants for starting small businesses, and giving goats to farmers so that they can build herds that will become a source of income.